kubeslice-ent/kubetally-installer/README.md

 ---
-# 🌐 EGS Installer Script
+# 🌐 Kubetally Installer Script

 ## 🚀 Overview

-The EGS Installer Script is a Bash script designed to streamline the installation, upgrade, and configuration of EGS components in Kubernetes clusters.
+The Kubetally Installer Script is a Bash script designed to streamline the installation, upgrade, and configuration of Kubetally components in Kubernetes clusters.
 It leverages Helm for package management, kubectl for interacting with Kubernetes clusters, and yq for parsing YAML files.
 The script allows for automated validation of cluster access, installation of required binaries, and the creation of Kubernetes namespaces and resources.

 ---

-## 📄 EGS Documents
+## 📄 Kubetally Documents

-- 📖 For EGS platform overview, please see the [Platform Overview Documentation](https://docs.avesha.io/) 🌐
+- 📖 For Kubetally platform overview, please see the [Platform Overview Documentation](https://docs.avesha.io/) 🌐
-- 🔧 For the Admin guide, please see the [Admin Guide Documentation](https://docs.avesha.io/) 🛠️
-- 👤 For the User guide, please see the [User Guide Documentation](https://docs.avesha.io/) 📚
-- 🛠️ For the Installation guide, please see the documentation on [GitHub Repo](https://github.com/kubeslice-ent/egs-installation) 💻
+- 🛠️ For the Installation guide, please see the documentation on [GitHub Repo](https://github.com/kubeslice-ent/kubetally-installation) 💻

 ## Getting Started